Hollins University fosters an environment where young women have the opportunity to become leaders, decision makers, and cultural shapers.

 Last fall, Hollins announced a new scholarship that prioritizes lifting the burden of private college tuition for students with financial need.
 Designed for students living in the Roanoke Valley region, the Hollins Opportunity for Promise through Education (HOPE) scholarship program supports young women who wish to pursue a Hollins degree with zero tuition debt.

-We are excited to introduce another recipient of the HOPE scholarship program: Sydney Light, a senior at Roanoke’s Patrick Henry High School.
-We sat down to chat with Sydney to discuss the scholarship and what it means to her and her family.
+We are excited to introduce one of the first recipients of the HOPE scholarship program: Be Lalanne, a senior at Roanoke’s William Fleming High School.
+We sat down with Be to discuss the scholarship and what it means to her and her family.

 Q: What are you thinking about studying at Hollins?

 I plan on majoring in mathematics with specifics in computer science.
 Math is one of my favorite subjects, and I think I’m good at it.
 Once I understand the formula and the specifics of what’s going on, it clicks for me.
 Math is my strong point.
 I like technology in general, so it would be a good mix of majors.